-Warmer-than-normal sea temperatures were observed over most of the southern Labrador and Newfoundland regions again in 1996, reversing the cooling pattern established in the early- to mid-1980s.
-This included warming at Station 27, a relatively small CIL, and an increase of near bottom temperatures over the Grand Banks by the autumn of 1996.
-In contrast, the waters south of Newfoundland, in the Gulf of St. Lawrence and on much of the Scotian Shelf remain colder than normal.
+Warmer-than-normal sea temperatures were observed over most of the southern Labrador and Newfoundland regions in 1996, reversing the cooling pattern established in the early to mid-1980s.
+This included warming throughout the water column at Station 27, less than average amount of CIL waters, and an increase of near bottom temperatures over the Grand Banks in autumn.
+In contrast, the waters south of Newfoundland, in the Gulf of St. Lawrence and on much of the Scotian Shelf remained colder than normal.
 The CIL waters in the Gulf of St. Lawrence were still very cold and more of the Magdalen Shallows were covered with cold waters in 1996 than on average.
-However, there were signs of moderating conditions as the temperatures rose slightly and the area of cold water decreased.
-Cold temperatures continued in the 30-200 m layer throughout the Gulf of St. Lawrence.
-They were also observed in the CIL layer and near-bottom waters on the northeastern Scotian Shelf, in the near surface waters along the Atlantic coast of Nova Scotia as recorded at Halifax, and throughout the water column off southwestern Nova Scotia.
-This continued a pattern established in the middle of the 1980s.
+However there were signs of moderating conditions as the temperatures rose slightly and the area of cold water decreased.
+Cold temperatures continued in the 30-200 m layers throughout the Gulf of St. Lawrence.
+They were also observed in the CIL layer and near-bottom waters on the northeastern Scotian Shelf, in the near surface waters shore along the Atlantic coast of Nova Scotia as recorded in the sea surface at Halifax and throughout the water column off southwestern Nova Scotia.
+This continued the cold pattern established in the middle of the 1980s.
 These cold waters are believed to be advected onto the Scotian Shelf from the Gulf of St. Lawrence and perhaps off the Newfoundland Shelf and to a lesser extent from in situ cooling during the winter.
 The relative importance of each factor has not yet been established.
 In contrast to these cool conditions, the waters in the central Scotian Shelf over Emerald Basin and along the continental slope, were warmer-than-normal.
 These conditions have persisted since 1992 and reflect the presence of warm slope water offshore.
 In the Gulf of Maine, temperatures were predominantly warmer-than-normal which is believed to be due to the influx of slope water into the region through the Northeast Channel.